-- 3. When replacing a fuel filter element, don't use a substitute.
+- When replacing a fuel filter element, don't use a substitute.
 Install only filter elements designed for fuel filtration.
 First clean and inspect the shell.
-Then insert the new element and fill the container at least 2/3 full of clean fuel before installing the shell. - 4.
-Throw away old gaskets.
-Replace them with new ones to ensure a positive seal. - 5.
-Position the shell and gasket properly.
-Then tighten the cover nut or bolt just enough to prevent fuel leakage. - 6.
-After starting the engine, check for leaks around the filter.
+Then insert the new element and fill the container at least 2/3 full of clean fuel before installing the shell. - Throw away old gaskets.
+Replace them with new ones to ensure a positive seal. - Position the shell and gasket properly.
+Then tighten the cover nut or bolt just enough to prevent fuel leakage.